solvialab/infragate-landing/docs/features.md

 ### Users & Limits
 - All users with cluster count, limit, and per-user override badges
 - Edit Limits modal: set per-user overrides for any combination of limits and tier
-- Reset to global defaults with one click
+- Reset to global defaults with one click; direct edits and resets notify the affected user in Activity

 ### Configuration
 - Platform-wide settings: region, compartment, cluster tier, state bucket, namespace
 - CIDR pool: add/remove /24 ranges with allocation status
 - VM shapes: sync from OCI, then optionally add custom shapes with display labels
-- K8s versions: manage available versions (deploy form shows only versions compatible with the currently selected shape/region)
+- K8s versions: sync from OCI and manage available versions (deploy form shows only versions compatible with the currently selected shape/region; upgrade recommendations use the latest enabled version)
 - Node images: add OCI compute images with display labels, enable/disable, auto-select fallback when no images configured
 - Global resource limits: cluster limit, pool max, node max, OCPU, RAM, storage
 - All changes take effect immediately — no restart or redeployment needed